jottemka/ds-capstone-speakequal/README.md

 ![alt text](webapp/static/img/logo.png)

 Speequal is an app that gives users a real-time overview of the share each speaker has in a conversation.
-It is intended to help us make conversation more equitable and fair.
+It is intended to help us make conversations more equitable and fair.

 The app was developed as part of the neuefische Data Science, Machine Learning & AI Bootcamp 2024 in Hamburg by: